Does your dog have a toy box full of unused toys? Learn how to make them valuable to him.

 Dog toys range from balls to fleecy/plush animals to squeakers to interactive toys (I.T.).
 They are a necessary component to a good relationship with a dog.
 What your dog will ultimately play with depends on his tastes and what you allow him to have, and what you have given value to.
 His tastes may change periodically, which is fine.
 Experts agree that rotating toys keeps the games fresh and fun–which keep your dog more interested.

-I recommend that dogs have toys appropriate to their size and temperament– Toys that encourage cooperation between pet and handler are the best (fetch can be played with almost anything).
+Acme Canine recommends that dogs have toys appropriate to their size and temperament in addition to toys that encourage cooperation between pet and handler are the best (fetch can be played with almost anything).

-Knotted rope bones which are safe for playing fetch, and can be used for teething puppies.
+Braided ropes are safe for playing fetch with.
+They are perfect to use on teething puppies.
 If you give your dog a rope bone, however, you must be mindful that some dogs actually chew and swallow the fabric.
 This habit can be deadly!
-There are alternatives such as the nuts for knots which doesn’t have the fringe for dogs to chew on.
+There are alternatives such as the rope knots which doesn’t have the fringe for dogs to chew on.